$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

 \section{Introduction}

-The aim of this paper is to study discrete analogues of operators of Radon type.
-A wide class of interesting questions at the interface of harmonic analysis, number theory and ergodic theory that arise when discrete averaging operators or singular integrals modeled on polynomial mappings are studied.
+The aim of this paper\footnote{A more detailed version of this paper is available on arXiv: \texttt{https://arxiv.org/abs/1512.07518}} is to study discrete analogues of operators of Radon type.
+A wide class of interesting questions at the interface of harmonic analysis, number theory and ergodic theory arise when discrete averaging operators or singular integrals modeled on polynomial mappings are studied.
 The approach undertaken in this paper has the merit of unifying results of two major streams of the theory, the Bourgain maximal theorems, and the theorem of Ionescu--Wainger for singular Radon transforms.
 In particular, we obtain analogous results for the maximal truncated singular Radon transforms, and for both not only in the scalar-valued case but also in a vector-valued version.

 To begin, assume that $K \in \calC^1\big(\RR^k \setminus \{0\}\big)$ is a Calder\'{o}n--Zygmund kernel satisfying the differential inequality

 for all $y \in \RR^k$ with $\norm{y} \geq 1$ and the cancellation condition